 If your venue provides enough variety in scenery, you won’t have to worry about transporting your bridal party from one location to another!
 Not only will this save you money on transportation services, but it will also make the day run at a smoother pace.
 Plus, not having to drive around to various locations means that you’ll be able to get MORE photos!

 Space to Get All of the Shots?

-With every wedding, there’s going to be specific moments that you want to capture no matter what.
+With every wedding, there are going to be specific moments that you want to capture no matter what.
 All of these will comprise what makes up the perfect wedding day album!
-Starting with the “glam shots” where the bride is getting hair and makeup done to snapshots of the wedding party and the cutting of the cake, there’s plenty of must-have moments.
-With this said, you’re going to want enough space for not only your family and friends, but also a photographer!
+Starting with the “glam shots” where the bride is getting hair and makeup done to snapshots of the wedding party and the cutting of the cake, there are plenty of must-have moments.
+With this said, you’re going to want enough space for not only your family and friends but also a photographer!
 While every photographer will work to make the best out of any situation, that’s not always an easy job if they’re squished against the wall!